MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 Because default operating mode for stream is non-flowing, we can switch to flowing by attaching listener to `data` event, or explicitly invoking `resume` method.
 To temporality stop the stream from emitting data events, we can invoke `pause` method, causing incoming data be cached in internal buffer.
 So, calling `pause` method switches the stream back to non-flowing mode.

+When working with strings, when pushing data into internal buffer with `push` method, we can specify encoding using which the string is converted into buffer.
+When client decodes with `read` it needs to convert to string using same encoding type.

 Readable streams are also async iterators.

 - Example